Rhododendron State Park

 Daily, YEAR ROUND

-Shin-boku Nursery
+Shin-Boku Nursery

-180 Beech Hill, Wentworth
+180 Beech Hill Road, Wentworth

 Specializes in Japanese-style shin-boku: large, old needle-evergreen trees and shrubs carefully pruned—rather like giant bonsai—into beautiful picturesque shapes.
-Some of these specimens are planted in the nursery’s exquisite “dry garden,” a classic Japanese landscape composition in which a large, irregular bed of pebbles represents a pond or other water body, handsome boulders represent islands or even mountains, the “water” is edged with graceful earth mounds, moss-covered rocks, evergreen shrubs, and stone sculpture and lanterns—which represent the higher landscape around the pond—and the entire composition is accessed by graceful bridges, each consisting of a single large piece of stone.
+Some of these specimens are planted in the nursery’s exquisite “dry garden,” a classic Japanese landscape composition in which a large, irregular bed of pebbles represents a pond or other water body, handsome boulders represent islands or even mountains; the “water” is edged with graceful earth mounds, moss-covered rocks, evergreen shrubs, and stone sculpture and lanterns—which represent the landscape around the pond—and the entire composition is accessed by graceful bridges, each consisting of a single large piece of stone.
 (The Asticou Azalea Garden has a similar feature.)
 Free.

 603-764-9993; best to call ahead